The Best 5 Quad Exercises For Runners

 What Are the Quadriceps Muscles?

 The quadriceps, commonly known as the “quads,” are a group of four muscles located on the front of your thighs.
-They are among the strongest muscles in your body, crucial for movement, stability, and power.
-Here’s a breakdown of each one:
+They’re some of the strongest muscles in your body and key for movement, stability, and power.

 • Vastus Medialis: The teardrop muscle is located on the inner part of your thigh near the knee.